 Impact assessment refers to the review of all current and proposed policies and practices in order to formally assess their impact on disabled people.
-Impact assessments will be an ongoing process to ensure that our policies and practices develop and evolve and will be incorporated into the school's planned review and revision of every policy.
-Every new policy or procedure will be drawn up with regard to our duty to promote disability equality.
+Impact assessments will be an on-

-2. Identifying the main priorities for and deciding actions
+2. Identifying the main priorities for and decidingactions

 The priorities for the Disability Equality Scheme action plan will be set in the light of: